Skip to content

 • dtype_backend (str | None) –

 Backend to use for type conversion.
 Can be 'pyarrow', 'numpy_nullable' or None (which simulates as if this argument was not passed).
-By default we are using pyarrow
+By default 'pyarrow'.

 • dtype (dict[str, str]) –